Mechanical Engineering

 COSC 3807E Applied Networks

-Complementary Studies Elective
+Complementary Studies Elective (3 credits)

 Technical Elective Requirements:

-Mechatronics Option: 3 credits from List B.
+Mechatronics Option: Total of 3 credits

-Mechanical Engineering Approved Technical Electives – List A
+Mechanical Engineering Approved Technical Electives

 COSC 2307E Database Programming